Part 1: The Battle

 the type of firefight infantry often faced in Vietnam.

-On April 4, 1968, Charley Company, 1st Battalion, 505th Airborne Infantry (C/1/505) 3rd Brigade, 82nd Airborne Division, commanded by Cpt.
+On April 4, 1968, Charlie Company (C Company),* 1st Battalion, 505th Airborne Infantry (C/1/505), 3rd Brigade, 82nd Airborne Division, commanded by Cpt.
 Paul H. Davin was deployed by helicopter assault to establish a blocking position north of the village of Ap Nam Phu.
 The company had been pulled from its parent battalion south of Hue and placed under the operational control of the 1st Battalion, 501st Airborne Infantry (1/501) “Geronimo,” 101st Airborne Division, north of Hue, with a mission of blocking an NVA force being pushed in their direction by elements of the 1/501.

 Photo of 2nd Lt.
 Paul H. Davin, taken in August 1966, during his first tour of duty in Vietnam.
 At that time, he was a platoon leader in Company A, 1st Battalion, 327th Airborne Infantry, 1st Brigade, 101st Airborne Division.
 After returning to the States, he quickly volunteered to return to Vietnam, where he was eventually assigned to the newly arrived 82nd Airborne Division.